olafz/percona-clustercheck/README.md

 - **available_when_readonly** (default 1): Depending on this setting and the MySQL status variable 'read_only', the node is reported available
 - **defaults_extra_file** (default /etc/my.cnf): This file (if exists) will be passed to the mysql-command with the commandline option --defaults-extra-file

+Note: You can also specify the username and password for the check in the **defaults_extra_file** and pass empty values for **user** and **pass**.
+That way, nobody can see the username and password (which can otherwise be seen, since they are passed to the MySQL CLI)